 You may begin exploring my ethnographic fieldwork by reviewing the project summaries below.
 For detailed information on particular areas of interest, you can select “Research” from the above menu and then “Research Interests” to see specific areas of interest.
 For a brief summary of my research experience and interests, you may also see my profile on the “Who’s Who in Work and Family” list prepared by the Alfred P. Sloan Work and Family Research Network.
 A selection of publications that are available for you to view may be found on the Publications page.
-I have also prepared a narrated video presentation of my work (though it’s long at 40 minutes).

 (Re) constructing West Virginia: Community Activism in the Post-Industrial Economic Order